Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Introduction

-To sum up, we make three-fold contributions. \textbf{1)} We propose to exploit element-level semantics to facilitate discrete reasoning over visually-rich table-text documents. \textbf{2)} We develop a novel \model~framework to model the differences and correlations among various elements with semantic-oriented hierarchical graph structures, which owns greatly enhanced evidence extraction and discrete reasoning capability. \textbf{3)} We conduct extensive experiments on \tatdqa~dataset, and the results show that our \model~framework outperforms the MHST model by $\textbf{17.73\%}$ and $\textbf{16.91\%}$ respectively in terms of Exact Match and \fone~score on the test set, demonstrating remarkable effectiveness.
+Our main contributions are three-fold.
+1) We propose to exploit element-level semantics to facilitate discrete reasoning over visually-rich table-text documents.
+2) We develop a novel \model~model to model the differences and correlations among various elements with semantic-oriented hierarchical graph structures, which owns greatly enhanced evidence extraction and discrete reasoning capabilities.
+3) We conduct extensive experiments on \tatdqa~dataset, and the results show that our \model~model outperforms both state-of-the-art conventional method (i.e., MHST) and large language model (LLMs) (i.e., ChatGPT) by $17.73$ and $6.46$ points respectively in Exact Match (EM), demonstrating remarkable effectiveness.